2022 Kyiv shopping centre bombing: Bombing

-During the evening of 20 March 2022, Russian Armed Forces bombed Retroville, a shopping centre in the Ukrainian capital Kyiv.
+During the evening of 20 March 2022, Russian Armed Forces bombed Retroville.
 Ukrainian emergency services received reports of a fire at the shopping centre at 22:48.

 The mall was largely destroyed, as were nearby cars, Sport Life fitness club and a business centre.
 Kyiv mayor Vitali Klitschko announced that nearby buildings were badly damaged and at least eight people were killed.

 The company headquarters of supermarket chain Novus, located in the business centre, was "almost completely destroyed".
 (Note: Novus is also a project of the Lithuanian investment group BT Invest.)
 Their flagship supermarket, located in the shopping centre, was also affected, and suffered collapsed ceilings and other structural damage.
 (Note: At the time the loss of the headquarters was reported, the full extent of the damage to the flagship supermarket could not be determined due to restricted access to the site.)

 Targeting

 The Russian Ministry of Defence said it launched the strike because the shopping centre was used as a cover to store and reload ammunition, including the BM-21 Grad multiple rocket launchers, by the Armed Forces of Ukraine and provided drone footage of what the Ministry described as a Ukrainian Multiple Launch Rocket System (MLRS) firing and moving back to the shopping centre, before being destroyed by a Russian missile.
 The day after the strike, Ukrainian authorities detained a man who they said shared footage showing Ukrainian military vehicles parked near the shopping centre on TikTok in late February, and warned Ukrainians not to publish information on Ukrainian military movements.